 “We understand that what makes a great teacher is the ability to identify where somebody is in their journey.”

-“With Neat, I bypassed the lengthy and bureaucratic process of opening a bank account.
+“With Neat, the account opening process was efficient and I did not experience a lengthy and bureaucratic process.
 I like that Neat is also a start-up, and they’re still developing.
-This means that they’re always innovating and open to customer feedback—which is rare with traditional banks.”
+This means that they’re always innovating and open to customer feedback—which is rare with banks.”